SeaAroundUs/sau-ruby/README.md

     any later version.
 See the LICENSE file for a full statement of the License.

+### A note on usage

+When querying the API, please be respectful of the resources required to provide this data.
+We recommend you retain the results for each request so you can avoid repeated requests for duplicate information.

 ### Installation
 ```bash
 $ gem install sau-ruby